-Located at Level 2 of SingPost Centre, is the newly launched Platform M by MOF, which combines 10 different food and beverage concepts at a one stop food station.
+Located at Level 2 of SingPost Centre is Platform M by MOF, which combines 10 different food and beverage concepts at a one stop food station.

 The word “station” is used as the space was designed with a heritage railway station theme, added with gate and arches, steel lamp posts, and colourful graffiti art at various corners.